shengkui/myconf/README.md

 #My config file

-This repo includes some config files and scripts for Linux os, git, vim and zsh.
+This repo includes some config files and scripts for Linux OS, git, vim and zsh.

     init/
      ├── install.sh     #An install script
-     ├── _profile       #Profile for bash
+     ├── _profile       #Profile for shell
-     ├── bin/           #Scripts installed to /usr/local/bin
+     ├── bin/           #Scripts install to $HOME/bin
      ├── git/           #Config for git
      ├── os/            #Scripts to install required software packages ├── vim/           #Config for vim